disinfo-zone/The-Info-Web/10 - PEOPLE/(H-M)/Adnan Khashoggi.md

 ---
 tags:
   - Person
+  - Intelligence
+  - Arms_Dealer
+  - BCCI
+  - Iran-Contra
+  - PROMIS
+  - Saudi_Arabia
+  - Switzerland
+  - Liechtenstein
-  - international arms merchant
+  - CIA
-  - financier
+  - Reagan_Administration
 ---
 [[Adnan Khashoggi]] was an international arms merchant and a factotum for the House of Saud.
 He was considered the richest man in the world in the 1980s.
 Khashoggi covered his financial tracks by establishing front companies in [[Switzerland]] and [[Liechtenstein]] to handle his commissions.
 He also developed contacts with notable figures such as [[Central Intelligence Agency|CIA]] officers [[James H. Critchfield]] and [[Kim Roosevelt]], and U.S. businessman [[Bebe Rebozo]], a close associate of former U.S. President [[Richard Nixon]].[^1]